wattsUpJaz/100-days-of-code/log.md

 **Today's Progress**: Struggled to get the SubViewport to work in Godot 4.0 with the Viewport Texture.
 It would show up in the editor, but on build it would just look like a solid color.
 It worked for a second, but then broke again, so I have a feeling it's because I'm using the beta 4.0 version.

 **Thoughts**: Might switch back to the stable version of Godot for this project.
 I'm running into a lot of obstacles, and I just want to make something fast.
 Jared said some stuff about maybe me holding myself back by not working with people right now.
 It hurt to hear, but I think he's right to a degree.
 It hurts because I've been trying so hard lately, and I feel like I've figured some important stuff out.
 I feel like what he said means I may need to pivot again, and I'm so tired of pivoting into something new all the time and not finishing anything.
 Lots of not nice feelings today.

+### Day 12: Friday - September 23, 2022

+**Today's Progress**: Remade the project in 2D to avoid issues I was running into with 3D.
+Created basic enemy AI and HUD and player.

+**Thoughts**: Today was hard.
+Did something though.
+Really reconsidering if I'm on the right track or not with this game dev thing.
+I try so hard, but in the end it doesn't really matter (hahaaa I'm crying).